About the Author

 Ts’msyen Revolution Fund

-Lynda, Robin, and Phil Gray started the Ts’msyen Revolution Fund in 2022 to support Ts’msyen language and culture in laxyuubm Ts’msyen (Ts’msyen territory).
-The aim of the fund is to encourage and support other Ts’msyen people in their journey to (re)learn Ts’msyen language and culture.
+Lynda, Robin, and Phil Gray started the Ts’msyen Revolution Fund in 2022 to help support Ts’msyen individuals on their journey to (re)learn Ts'msyen language and culture in laxyuubm Ts’msyen (Ts’msyen territory).

 The fund will begin by supporting a few small initiatives in 2022.
 As fundraising progresses, the fund will eventually offer a range of activities, such as language immersion camps.
 More information on how the fund will function will be forthcoming.

-The Gray family is from Lax Kw’alaams.
-Lynda, Robin, and Phil grew up in Vancouver, and have learned about their Ts’msyen culture and identity by participating in traditional Ts’msyen dance groups and feasts in Lax Kw’alaams, and by learning their language, Sm’algya̱x.
+Lynda, Robin, and Phil are from Lax Kw’alaams Kw’alaams, but all grew up in Vancouver.
+They have learned about their Ts’msyen culture and identity by participating in traditional Ts’msyen dance groups and feasts in Lax Kw’alaams, and by learning their language, Sm’algya̱x.

 Learn more about the founders: